 A heads up--as much as we'd like to, we cannot afford to pay writers or artists for their contributions until we grow further.

-Literary Orphans has its roots as a short fiction and art magazine, and within that Derridean binary fiction comes first.
+Literary Orphans has its roots as a short fiction and art magazine, and within that Derridean binary, fiction comes first.
 Yeah.
-If we're forced to pick sides we'd leave art on the Titanic but we'd still love it, too; really, and we'd have horribly bad nightmares while we spent a blissful life raising fiction up to be an astronaut.
-We accept all lengths of short fiction.
+If we're forced to pick sides we'd leave art on the Titanic, but we'd still love it, too; really, and we'd have horribly bad nightmares while we spent a blissful life raising fiction up to be an astronaut.
+We accept all types of fiction.
 We have a need for micro fiction, flash, and short stories.
-As long as it's 5,000 words or under, send it over.
-Send as many pieces as you want, so long as they're collectively under 5,000 words.
+As long as it's 3,000 words or under, send it over.
+Send as many pieces as you want, so long as they're collectively under 3,000 words.
 That doesn't mean we'll accept them all.
 Just got one really great 250 word piece?
 Good!
 That's even better, send it.

 We accept three pieces for consideration at a time.